vikerup/azrestarn/README.md

 [+] Press any key when authentication is complete...
 ```

-This will generate Microsoft Graph API and Azure AD Graph API jwt's and store them in
+This will generate an AzureAD refresh_token, Microsoft Graph API and Azure AD Graph API
+JWT and store them in
 `.azrestarn_auth.json`.
 Be mindful of these are authentications tokens and should be
 protected.

+AzureAD refresh_token is valid for 14d where JWT's only live for 1h.
+Use `python3 azrestarn.py --refresh` to obtain new JWT's.

 All output from `azrestarn.py` is in JSON format and can simply be filtered with `jq`
 as shown in examples.